 *Note: If you can write Chinese and have some time, I recommend that you handwrite the words so that your child can see how each word is formed.
 You can see how Spot of Sunshine adapted the matching activity with heart dollies from the dollar store.
 If you cannot write Chinese or are pressed for time, I hope printables can help!

 How to use the Chinese Family Members Heart printable:

-- Print 2 sheets of each page and laminate
+- Print 2 sheets of each page

 - Cut along solid line

 - Introduce a few words at a time (less or more depending on your child’s level).

 - Separate the family heart flashcards into 2 piles (eg, bowls) as shown in the tray above, and have your child find the matching card.

 - Place them face down on the table.